New York gynecologist indicted on federal charges of sexually assaulting patients

 His bond hearing before a magistrate judge is scheduled for later Wednesday.
 The new charges carry a maximum sentence of 20 years in prison.

-Hadden’s lawyer, Isabelle Kirshner, declined to comment on the allegations presented at the news briefing Wednesday, saying she is only representing him for the arraignment thus far.
+Hadden’s lawyer, Isabelle Kirshner, declined to comment on the allegations presented at the news briefing Wednesday, saying she is representing him only for the arraignment thus far.
 She said he will plead not guilty.

-Hadden previously pleaded guilty in 2016 and was given a deal by Manhattan district attorney Cyrus R. Vance Jr., which has been criticized as lax for the allegations levied.
+Hadden previously pleaded guilty in 2016 and was given a deal by Manhattan District Attorney Cyrus R. Vance Jr., which has been criticized as lax for the allegations levied.
 Hadden was forced to give up his medical license and register as a Level 1 sex offender but did not serve time in prison.

 Strauss declined to comment on the 2016 deal.
 Vance’s office told The Washington Post it was involved in the federal investigation.